aphd/informatica-1/olympic_analysis.md

    - Compute the average age of athletes from a given country.
    - Identify the athlete with the most total medals from a country.
    - Determine which country has won the most gold medals overall.
+   - List all distinct sports represented in the dataset.
+   - Find the top athlete (most total medals) in a specific sport.
+   - Identify the athlete with the most gold medals in a given sport.

 3. **Provide a user menu that allows:**
    - Selecting one of the above queries by entering a choice.
    - Inputting the required country name when needed.
+   - Viewing the list of all sports available in the dataset.
    - Exiting the program gracefully.

 ---